haruocode/otomohan/docs/specification/詳細設計/API設計/ユーザー情報/USER-01 GET user me（ユーザー情報取得）.md

     return reply.code(403).send({
       status: "error",
       error: "FORBIDDEN",
-      message: "This endpoint is for user role only."
+      message: "This endpoint is for user role only.", });
-    });
   }